We consider all applicants for the full-time PhD program who meet the following requirements:

 - A bachelor's degree (usually with a major in a STEM field)

-- Official GRE scores for the general test
+- Official GRE scores for the general test.
+Note: this requirement is waived for the 2020-2021 academic year application cycle.

 - Fulfill the English-language requirements of the University of Chicago (required for non-native English speakers only)